How to Prepare for the New Academic Year 2026-27: Practical Tips for Students and Parents to Start Strong

 Choose one subject or the full curriculum; our fully customized classes are designed to fit your child’s unique needs.
 Start learning your way today!

-At least two weeks before the first day of school to give your child time to adjust.
+Students or parents should start the new academic year 2026-27 at least two weeks before the first day of school to give your child time to adjust.

 Talk openly.
 Share stories of your own school days, read books about school, and visit the school together if possible.